felixqueisler/arduino-timer/README.md

 With this Library you can add **non-blocking timers** instead of the blocking `delay()` function.
 It's very slim and takes little to no performance.
 It's relatively low-end, with no callback functions.
 The timer states need to be checked manually.

-Uses millis(), means it works in milliseconds and supports time-rollover.
+Supports rollover, works in milliseconds.

 **Warning:** This library doesn't work like a hardware timer and can't guarantee that code is being run on time.